Snap to Network

 Heading (Optional)

-If the incoming features have a heading field with values determined, this can be specified using the heading parameter to improve the network snapping accuracy.
+If the input features have a heading field with values, the field can be specified in this parameter to improve how accurate the points snap to the network.

 The field specified for the heading must be a numeric field.